gzhangx/3dGlider/teach.md

 //
 // intersectObject returns array of:
 //   {
-//     distance: number        → How far from camera
+//     distance: number        â†’ How far from camera
-//     point: Vector3          → World position of hit
+//     point: Vector3          â†’ World position of hit
-//     face: Face3             → The triangle that was hit
+//     face: Face3             â†’ The triangle that was hit
-//     object: Object3D        → The mesh that was hit
+//     object: Object3D        â†’ The mesh that was hit
-//     uv: Vector2             → Texture coordinates if applicable
+//     uv: Vector2             â†’ Texture coordinates if applicable
 //   }
 //
 // Problem area: